roman-milk/roman-milk.github.io/a-christmas-tart-with-a-heart.md

+===

- ****** A Christmas Tart ... with a Heart ****** bygeronimo_appleby© John held himself up on straight arms.
+John held himself up on straight arms.
 He looked down to where Avril's body accommodated him, the tacky labia clinging to his greasy shaft on his outstroke as though she never wanted him to leave her.
 Suddenly he felt the surge of his climax.
 "Avril," he grunted.
 "I'm ..."

  "Pour it into me.
 Fill me with your seed," Avril groaned.
 Her hips jerked and her fingernails raked the skin of John's back as the urgency overwhelmed her.